telerik/kendo-themes/packages/default/docs/index.md

 ---
 title: Overview
-description: "Preview and install the Kendo UI Default theme and style the Kendo UI components in Angular projects."
+description: "Preview and install the Kendo UI Default theme and style the Kendo UI components in Angular and React projects."
 slug: preview_kendothemedefault
 position: 1
 ---

 # Overview

-The Kendo UI Default theme for Angular is available through the @progress/kendo-theme-default NPM module.
+The Kendo UI Default theme is available through the @progress/kendo-theme-default NPM module.

 ## Installation